realbakari/Bakari-Mustafa-Site/about.md

 Bakari is a passionate advocate for refugees and immigrants and often speaks about his experiences as a refugee and the challenges that he has faced.
 He is committed to promoting diversity and inclusion and believes that everyone, regardless of their background, should have the opportunity to succeed and achieve their goals.

 **Notes:** I feel very fortunate to get to connect with so many remarkable individuals.
 Whenever I have the chance, I set aside a few minutes to share what I’m learning here on my website.
 Have questions or suggestions?
 Feel free to hit me up on <a href="twitter.com/realbakari">Twitter</a>.
-Interested in some of my open-source projects?
-Check out my repos.
 Want to work together? <a href="mailto:contact@bakarimustafa.com">Email me</a>.
-Feel free to also check out my <a href="/reading">reading list</a>.
+Also, feel free to also check out my <a href="/reading">reading list</a>.

 See you Online! 👋